 Arc seam sensing - precision welding of fillet and V-seams

 During the welding process arc seam sensing is used to compensate for positional tolerances of the welding seam.

-By means of a special software and specifically designed hardware, the "actual" seam position of fillets and V-shaped joints is computed by processing data measured while arc weaving, giving a corresponding shifting of the original programmed point/s to the true seam position.
+By means of a special software and specifically designed hardware, the "actual" seam position of fillets and V-shaped joints is computed by processing data measured, while arc weaving gives a corresponding shift of the original programmed point(s) to the true seam position.
 This arc seam sensing technique can be used with a complete range of welding transfers such as short arc, spray arc and pulsed arc welding - using single or Tandem applications.
-The welding gun then follows the exact path of the seam joint.
+The welding torch then follows the path of the seam joint exactly.

 This process can be advantageous in combination with gas nozzle sensing.
 There, the starting point of each welding seam is detected by the sensor and the arc is ignited at the correct position with the desired stick-out.

 In order to enable the robot to find always the right direction, extremely effective, compact laser cameras are used.
 They are designed for tracking different welding seam types, for identifying and measuring detected gaps, and for online compensation of volumes variations.

 The camera design is based on synchronized laser scan technology, featuring high speed stability, large and programmable workspace, deep visual range, and robustness regarding ambient light and reflections.
 Impassivity against high frequencies and magnetic fields makes it an ideal device for many industrial processes under rough conditions.